ASIF: ASI, ENEA, INFN agreements

 Furthermore, it is worth to remark that the knowledge of space radiation environment, in general, is a driving element for:

 - developing treatment/transport/simulation tools, and modelling particle fluxes and their transport to predict the expected operating conditions in space ratiation environment,

 - evaluating radiation impact on devices and their qualification, in view of their operation in space for both orbital and deep space missions.

-ASIF agreement was established based on the consolidated concept that the development of future generation of EEE components is or is expected to be a key strategic area of interest for future investments.
+ASIF agreements were established based on the consolidated concept that the development of future generation of EEE components is or is expected to be a key strategic area of interest for future Investments.

 Currently, the ASIF gateway is located in the ASIF support center at the Physics Department of Milano-Bicocca University and it is supported within the ASIF implementation agreement involving ASI and Milano-Bicocca University.
 In addition (see ASIF implementation agreements 2017-22-HD.0 ASI-ENEA, 2017-15-HD.0 ASI-INFN and ASIF implementation agreement involving ASI and Milano-Bicocca University), sr-niel, helmod and geomagsphere websites are supported within the space radiation environment activities of ASIF framework; their websevers are located in ASIF support center.